Waiting area with door open

 Your seat choice can make a big difference.
 An aisle seat gives you easy access to restrooms, making it a smart pick for frequent bathroom breaks.

-For drivers, making sure your seat is adjusted for comfort can help prevent back and leg pain.
+For drivers, ensuring your seat is adjusted for comfort can help prevent back and leg pain.
 Use a cushion or backrest if needed.

 Passengers should use travel pillows and blankets for added comfort.
 They provide support and make it easier to rest, which is especially important on longer journeys.

 During breaks, stretch your legs to prevent stiffness.
-This is especially important if you’re sitting for long stretches of time.
+This is especially important if you’re sitting for long periods.

 On-the-Road Solutions

 Portable urinals are a game changer for road trips.
 These can save the day when you’re stuck in traffic or far from a restroom.
-For women, travel urination devices like the Shewee let you go discreetly and comfortably without needing to squat.
+For women, travel urination devices like the Shewee let you go discreetly and comfortably without squatting.

 Plan your rests at well-maintained stopovers.
 A good restroom can make a big difference, especially when traveling with kids or elderly passengers.